Purchase

 Pricing Info

 Episodes are $29.95 each, $350.00 for each series (13 episodes) or $650.00 for season 1 & 2 (26 episodes) or $900.00 for all 39 episodes plus shipping and applicable taxes.
 (No taxes if sent outside of Canada).
+All prices are in US dollars.

 Note for Educators: Purchase of any of the series includes public performance rights for classroom use.
 Individual episode sales do not have public performance rights.